 Cleaner, greener environments also encourage investment and economic development, support regeneration and help areas to thrive, providing more local jobs and facilities.
 The Council has a key role in ensuring a cleaner and greener environment and performance in this respect has a significant impact on the public's perception of the Council in general.
+The Council's Open Space, Play and Parks development Strategies include specific initiatives and proposals in relation to this issue.
+These strategies are also relevant to Objectives 11.2.1, 11.2.2. and 11.2.3.

-6.2.1 To reduce litter and dog fouling on the streets and in public spaces, including parks, green spaces, rivers and other water features,

-6.2.2 To reduce the incidence of fly-tipping and abandoned vehicles.

-6.2.3 To improve the visual appearance of the streetscene and make it more "resident-friendly".
+- 6.2.1 To reduce litter and dog fouling on the streets and in public spaces, including parks, green spaces, rivers and other water features, - 6.2.2 To reduce the incidence of fly-tipping and abandoned vehicles. - 6.2.3 To improve the visual appearance of the streetscene and make it more "resident-friendly".